-This Prospectus Supplement and the Prospectus have been sent to you in an electronic form.
-You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently neither the Republic nor the Underwriters or any person who controls an Underwriter or any director, officer, employee or agent of the Underwriters or any affiliate of such person will accept any liability or responsibility whatsoever in respect of any difference between the Prospectus Supplement and the Prospectus distributed to you in electronic format and the Prospectus Supplement and Supplement and Supplement Supplement and Supplement Supplement
+This Prospectus Supplement and the accompanying Prospectus have been sent to you in an electronic form.
+You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently neither the Republic nor the Underwriters or any person who controls an Underwriter or any director, officer, employee or agent of the Underwriters or any affiliate of such person will accept any liability or responsibility whatsoever in respect of any difference between the Prospectus Supplement and the Prospectus distributed to you in electronic format and the Prospectus Supplement and the Prospectus in their original form.